 (i) the facility exists but is not modeled as in-service for the Day-Ahead Market for hour h;

-(ii) the facility existed and was modeled as in-service in the last auction held for TCCs valid for hour h; and
+(ii) the facility existed and was modeled as in-service for the month that contains hour h in the last auction held for TCCs valid for hour h; and

-(iii) the facility was not Normally Out-of-Service Equipment at the time of the last auction held for TCCs valid for hour h.
+(iii) the facility was not Normally Out-of-Service Equipment for the month that contains hour h at the time of the last auction held for TCCs valid for hour h.

 A “Deemed Qualifying DAM Outage” shall be defined as a transmission facility that, for a given hour h of the Day-Ahead Market, meets each of the following requirements:

-(i) the facility existed but was not modeled as in-service for the last auction held for TCCs valid for hour h;
+(i) the facility existed but was not modeled as in-service for the month that contains hour h in the last auction held for TCCs valid for hour h;

-(ii) the facility existed but was not modeled as in-service in hour h as a result of a DAM Status Change or external event described in Section 20.2.4.4.3 for which responsibility was assigned pursuant to Section 20.2.4.4 to a Transmission Owner (including the ISO when it is deemed a Transmission Owner pursuant to Section 20.2.4.4) other than the Transmission Owner assigned responsibility for the facility not being modeled as in-service for the last auction held for TCCs valid for hour h;
+(ii) the facility existed but was not modeled as in-service in the Day-Ahead Market in hour h as a result of a DAM Status Change or external event described in Section 20.2.4.4.3 for which responsibility was assigned pursuant to Section 20.2.4.4 to a Transmission Owner (including the ISO when it is deemed a Transmission Owner pursuant to Section 20.2.4.4) other than the Transmission Owner assigned responsibility for the facility not being modeled as in-service for the month that contains hour h in the last auction held for TCCs valid for hour h;

-(iii) the facility was not Normally Out-of-Service Equipment at the time of the last auction held for TCCs valid for hour h.
+(iii) the facility was not Normally Out-of-Service Equipment for the month that contains hour h at the time of the last auction held for TCCs valid for hour h.

 A transmission facility shall not qualify as an Actual Qualifying DAM Outage if the facility is modeled as in-service for hour h of the Day-Ahead Market as a result of a Transmission Owner’s use of spare or alternative transmission equipment to bring the facility back in-service so long as the Transmission Owner has notified the ISO in advance of or contemporaneously with the use of such spare or alternative equipment and the estimated duration of its use.